Particular/docs.particular.net/samples/sqltransport/native-integration/sample.md

 ---
 title: SQL Server transport native integration sample
 summary: Integrating natively with the SQL Server transport.
-reviewed: 2021-03-02
+reviewed: 2024-01-31
 component: SqlTransport
 isLearningPath: true
 related:
 - transports/sql
 ---

 This sample demonstrates how to send messages to an endpoint running on the [SqlServer Transport](/transports/sql) directly from the database using T-SQL statements.
-This enables integrating event-driven messaging endpoints within a legacy SQL application where most application logic is embedded within database stored procedures, even allowing messages to be sent as a result of database triggers.
+This enables integrating event-driven messaging endpoints within a legacy SQL application where most application logic is embedded within stored procedures, even allowing messages to be sent as a result of database triggers.

 The sample also shows how to natively send messages using [ADO.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-overview), such as from a utility application or batch job.

 downloadbutton

 ## Prerequisites